Infectious Disease; Microbial Pathogenesis

 I am an expert in infectious diseases, and I care for hospitalized patients at the Buffalo VA Medical Center (Buffalo VAMC).

 GNB are becoming increasingly resistant to antibiotics, including strains that have become resistant to all available antibiotics.
 Unfortunately, there are virtually no new antimicrobial agents active against highly resistant GNB in the pharmaceutical “pipeline.”
 To address this formidable clinical challenge, my collaborators and I have increased our understanding of the bacterial factors that are critical for these GNB to cause infection.
 We use this information to develop vaccines that will prevent infection and antibodies that can be used to treat infection.
-My UB collaborators include Dr. Campagnari (microbiology), Dr. Gulick (structural biology) and Drs.
-Elkin and Zola (biomedical informatics).
+My UB collaborators include Dr. Campagnari (microbiology) and Dr. Gulick (structural biology).
 My research also involves identifying potential bacterial drug targets; this information will be used to develop new classes of antibiotics.

 Since the advent of the COVID-19 pandemic I have served as a resource to educate and inform healthcare providers, the public, and businesses on how to best manage this evolving crisis.